harness/developer-hub/docs/platform/git-experience/git-experience-overview.md

 ![](./static/repolisting_error.png)

 :::important
-1. Search in repo listing is not supported for Github and Github Apps.
+1. Search in repo listing is not supported for Azure Repos.
 2. Please note that search in repo listing is only available while creating remote entities.
 :::